 Once the user knows the problem with their bicycle, they will use the repair guide to perform repairs.
 The repair guide is a step by step process that tells users what to do.
-For each step, the user will see a small visual of the repair.
-We understand that the user might have to use both their hands to perform repairs and it is often not feasible to physically touch the phone or even look at it.
-Owing to these concerns, the repair guide has two audio elements: (1) An audio guide which speaks the step that is to be performed (2) Once the step is completed, the user can speak “Next” which moves the system to the next repair step
+The repair guide has two audio elements: (1) An audio guide which speaks the step that is to be performed (2) Once the step is completed, the user can speak “Next” which moves the system to the next repair step.

 5. Part Identification

 The part identification tool is used when the user can not recognize a certain part mentioned in the repair guide.
 Sherpa uses augmented reality to help the user identify the part.
-The user scans their bicycle using their phone camera and the selected part is highlighted when hovered upon.
 The feasibility of the augmented reality tool is supported by the fact that all bike manufacturers have 3D models of their bicycles which can be leveraged to support this tool.

 6. Repair Station Locator

 The repair station Locator is used in cases when the user doesn’t have the required tools to perform the repair process.
-They can use this tool is used in combination with Google Maps to direct the user to the nearest public repair station.
 The application also shows a list of tools available at any given repair station so that users can decide if a particular repair station has all the tools they need or not.

-In our evaluation plan, we planned three evaluation methods: Usability Expert Review, Bike Mechanic Review, and Usability Testing.
-However, we had to perform a discount evaluation, we chose to do the Usability Expert Review, but with the inclusion of task-based evaluation to make the review more holistic.
-Each session involved two to three people: the evaluator, the facilitator, and possibly an additional note taker if available.
-We created a high fidelity prototype to test our proposed solution.
+Due to limited time and resources, we had to perform a discount evaluation, we chose to do the Usability Expert Review, but with the inclusion of task-based evaluation to make the review more holistic.
+Each session involved two to three people: the evaluator, the facilitator, and an additional note taker.
+We created a high fidelity prototype (shown below) to test our proposed solution.
 We split our evaluation into two parts, the usability expert review and task-based evaluation.

 Participants- Five HCI cohorts who have been trained to evaluate a design considering usability specifications